 Measurement of Friction

-A Friction Analyzer or Friction Tester measures two objects' resistance, or friction force, which slide against each other.
-The magnitude of the friction and the abrasion depends on material composition, contact geometry, load (normal force), sliding speed, temperature, humidity, surface roughness, etc. The value of the Coefficient Of Friction (COF) “μ” is defined by the relationship between the required force ”F” to slide an object and the load “W” perpendicular to the surface the object is resting on.
-As the COF is a dimensionless scalar, it has no unit, and the direction of the force does not change its magnitude.
+A Friction Analyzer or Friction Tester measures the resistance, or friction force, between two objects that slide against each other.
+The magnitude of the friction and the abrasion depends on material composition, contact geometry, load (normal force), sliding speed, temperature, humidity, surface roughness, etc. The value of the Coefficient of Friction (CoF) “μ” is defined by the relationship between the required force ”F” to slide an object and the load “W” perpendicular to the surface the object is resting on.
+As the CoF is a dimensionless scalar, it has no unit, and the direction of the force does not change its magnitude.

-When the stage with the fixed object moves, the load “W” of the object connected to the measuring unit generates the frictional force “F” between the two objects.
-The measuring unit detects this force, and the software calculates the coefficient of friction "μ".
+When the stage with the fixed object moves, the load ( W ) of the object connected to the measuring unit generates a frictional force ( F ) between the two objects.
+The measuring unit detects this force, and the software calculates the coefficient of friction ( μ ).

 Kyowa's crank-shaped biaxial balance design